WICG/web-preferences-api/README.md

 - No integration with the `color-scheme` CSS property
 - The various client storage mechanisms that could store these preferences can be cleared in a number of scenarios

-The **Web Preference API** aims to solve this by providing a way for sites to indicate a user preference for a given pre-defined setting.
+The **Web Preferences API** aims to solve this by providing a way for sites to indicate a user preference for a given pre-defined setting.

 It is intended for this override to apply permanently and be scoped per origin.
 (This explainer refers to "site" but it should be read to mean origin).

 ### Goals

 - Provide a way for sites to override a given user preference in a way that fully integrates with existing browser APIs
-- Provide a way for sites to determine the user's preference for a given setting, without having to resort to `matchMedia`
 - Increase usage of these preferences, leading to a more accessible web

 ### Non-Goals

 - Provide a way for sites to store arbitrary site-specific preferences -- local storage or other storage APIs should be used instead
-- Provide a way for sites to determine the origin of a user preference, beyond User Agent VS site (e.g. a site won't be able to determinate if a setting comes from the OS or browser)
+- Provide a way for sites to determine the source of a user preference, beyond User Agent VS site (e.g. a site won't be able to determine if a setting comes from the OS or browser)
 - Force browsers to provide a UI for overriding OS level user preferences (although this would be nice)
 - Force browsers to provide a UI for overriding user preferences per site (although this would be nice)